vitta-hiring/hiring-challenge/backend/readme.md

 ## 3. We need a dashboard

+---

-**Regardless the infrastructure you create, your solution must answer next questions by command line, a special route or using the proposal below.**
+**Important:** Regardless the infrastructure you create, your solution must answer all of the questions below by command line, a special route or using the following proposal.

+---

+Now are are going to make ow solution interact with us!

-### List of territories ordered by **most painted area**
+- List of territories ordered by **most painted area**;
+- List of last 5 painted squares;
+- List of last 5 errors;